SpencerOzgur/SpencerOzgur/README.md

 # 🧠 Spencer Ozgur

-I am a Master's student in Financial Engineering at Columbia University with interests in systematic trading, market microstructure, stochastic control, optimization, and machine learning.
+I am a Master's student in Financial Engineering at Columbia University with interests in trading, market microstructure, stochastic control, optimization, and machine learning.

 My work focuses on:
 - execution and market making systems